 You'll also have access to a workbook, a curated library of Rebel Wisdom films with top embodiment and connection teachers like Bessel van der Kolk, Gabor Mate, Diane Musho Hamilton, and Peter Levine.

 We'll begin the course by establishing a theoretical scaffolding to help us deepen our experience and refer back to over the five weeks.
 Professor John Vervaeke will explain embodiment in terms of '4E' cognitive science, which theorises that our experience of the world isn't just processed in our heads, but is also embodied, embedded, enacted, and extended.
 He'll also explain how we can create the conditions for flow states in our day to day lives.
-Rafe Kelley, parkour teacher and founder of, will build off Vervaeke's framing to provide a series of exercises you can do day to day, including a 'movement diet' you can choose to develop throughout the course.
+Rafe Kelley, parkour pioneer and founder of Evolve Move Play, will build off Vervaeke's framing to provide a series of exercises you can do day to day, including a 'movement diet' you can choose to develop throughout the course.
+Similarly, Dr. Shama Rahman will provide a series of resources and exercises on the neuroscience of flow and creativity you can use throughout the five weeks.

 In the following week, Somatic Experiencing therapist and bodyworker Roger Jackson will guide you through techniques to help you start to listen deeply to the inner wisdom of your body.
 In the next session, renowned breathwork teacher Nicola Price will guide you through a breathwork session and share how to create your own breath practice.